insure logo

 Beware of home repair fraud

-Many homeowners, who must repair or rebuild following wildfires or other catastrophes, have become the unsuspecting victims of home repair fraud.
+Many homeowners who must repair or rebuild following wildfires or other catastrophes have become the unsuspecting victims of home repair fraud.

-The industry organization Insurance Information Institute offers these tips to help homeowners avoid becoming victims of fraud.
+The industry organization Insurance Information Institute (Triple-I) offers these tips to help homeowners avoid becoming victims of fraud.

 • Don’t be rushed into signing a contract with any company.
 Instead, collect business cards and get written estimates for the proposed job to compare companies and review your options.